10se1ucgo/pyjam/README.md

 # KNOWN ISSUES
-Config editor doesn't correctly save config on Linux.
-(Tested on latest version of Linux Mint as of 2/28)
+~~Config editor doesn't correctly save config on Linux.
+(Tested on latest version of Linux Mint as of 2/28)~~ ~~Workaround: Edit jamconfig.json manually.~~
-Workaround: Edit jamconfig.json manually.
+It's working on Debian 8.
+I'm not sure what's happening to Mint.